apacheli/discord-api-libs/CONTRIBUTING.md

 - Must be open-source with a known Git URL (GitHub, GitLab, BitBucket, etc.).
 - Must be written in a known language.
 Esolangs are not allowed.
 - Must have a working prototype.
 It does not need to be "production" ready, but we need to know if this project is legitimate or not.

 ## Formatting

-When formatting a language or a library, **please make sure that they are sorted alphabetically**.
-This makes it easier for people to find what they are looking for.

 ### Language Format